souza404/souzai-ia-sales/README.md

 Yes, you can!

-To connect a domain, navigate to Project > Settings > Domains and click Connect Domain.
+To connect a domain, navigate to Project > Settings Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)

-Read more here: [Setting up a custom domain](https://docs.lovable.dev/tips-tricks/custom-domain#step-by-step-guide)
+Teste